Don't let 12 days of Christmas spending turn into a 12-month debt hangover

 Some things to keep in mind

-- The revert rate on these cards tends to be quite high
+- The revert interest rate on these cards tends to be quite high

 - The annual fees can outweigh any cost savings depending on the size of your debt and length of the balance transfer period

-- You may lose interest-free days on new purchases because of the balance transfer debt on the card
+- You will likely lose interest-free days on new purchases because of the balance transfer debt on the card

-- You cannot take up your entire credit limit with the balance transfer, usually only 80-95%
+- You usually cannot take up your entire credit limit with the balance transfer, typically only 80-95%

 Personal loans can offer longer terms with even more competitive rates

-A debt consolidation loan is another option you have.
+A debt consolidation loan is another available option.
 These loans do not offer 0% p.a. periods, but let you pay off your debt at competitive rates over a longer term.

 If you're still having doubts on how to tackle your debt then read this

-Even if you're still having doubts it's okay, at least by now you've acknowledged some of the avenues you can take, and it's time to decide what one will work for you.
-Managing debt will depend on a lot of your situational lifestyle, so it may also help to define the following to help you decide:
+Even if you still have doubts it's okay, at least by now you've acknowledged some of the avenues you can take, and it's time to decide what one will work for you.
+Managing debt will depend a lot on your situational lifestyle, so it may also help to define the following to help you decide:

 - How much debt do you have?

-If you're looking at a balance transfer credit card, you'll only be able to bring over a certain portion of your new approved credit limit in the balance transfer.
-This is usually between 80-95%.
+If you're looking at a balance transfer credit card, you'll only be able to bring over a certain portion of your new approved credit limit in the balance transfer, a few cards offer 100% of your credit limit, but it's usually between 80-90%.
+Depending on your creditworthiness, you may not be approved for a very high credit limit to start out.
 For a personal loan, you'll have to be approved for the sufficient amount you need to pay off all your debts.

 - What kind of debts are they?